-Our Philadelphia law offices focus on Family Law matters including divorce, support, equitable distribution, custody and alimony.
+Our Philadelphia law offices focus on Family Law matters.
+Representing clients for divorce, uncontested divorce, legal separation, divorce mediation, support, equitable distribution, settlement arrangements, custody, and alimony.
 Our law office provides clients with high-quality legal services, including divorce and family law proceedings while still being able to deliver efficient and affordable legal advice.
-Our divorce attorneys service Philadelphia, Pennsylvania and provide legal representation for residents of Montgomery, Bucks, Chester, Delaware Counties and Southern New Jersey.
-Our primary divorce law office is conveniently located near public transportation and attractions in Center City Philadelphia, PA.
+Our Philadelphia divorce attorneys service Philadelphia, Pennsylvania and provide legal representation for residents of Philadelphia County, Montgomery, Bucks, Chester, Delaware Counties, Southern New Jersey and other nearby cities.
+Our primary Philadelphia divorce law office is conveniently located near public transportation and attractions in Center City Philadelphia, PA.

 Ending a marriage can be one of the most complex situations that an individual will ever have to deal with.
-Every marriage is different and, as a result, every divorce is different.
-At Sadek and Cooper we understand that your situation is unique and we approach every case with the skills necessary to make sure that your interests are being protected and that you have the best possible chances of achieving your desired outcome.
+Every marriage is different and, as a result, every PA Divorce is different.
+At Sadek and Cooper, our law firm understands that your situation is unique and we approach every case with the skills necessary to make sure that your interests are being protected and that you have the best possible chances of achieving your desired outcome.

 For the Pennsylvania Court to grant a divorce based on consent of both parties three requirements must be met: 1) A Complaint has been filed alleging irretrievable breakdown of the marriage, 2) more than 90 days have passed since the date of filing the Divorce Complaint with the Pennsylvania Court, and 3) each party has filed an affidavit consenting to entry of a divorce decree.
 If the parties fail to comply with the court procedures or time restraints, the Court may dismiss the divorce action.
 It is imperative that you seek legal counsel for all no-fault divorces in order to avoid the headaches and frustration that go along with trying to navigate the legal system and possibly forfeiting important rights that you may have including but not limited to property distribution.